cloudbase/garm/doc/quickstart.md

 * [Google Cloud Platform (GCP)](https://github.com/cloudbase/garm-provider-gcp)
 * [Oracle Cloud Infrastructure (OCI)](https://github.com/cloudbase/garm-provider-oci)

-All currently available providers are `external`.

 The easiest provider to set up is probably the LXD or Incus provider.
 Incus is a fork of LXD so the functionality is identical (for now).
 For the purpose of this document, we'll continue with LXD.
 You don't need an account on an external cloud.
 You can just use your machine.

 You will need to have LXD installed and configured.
 There is an excellent [getting started guide](https://documentation.ubuntu.com/lxd/en/latest/getting_started/) for LXD.
 Follow the instructions there to install and configure LXD, then come back here.

 Once you have LXD installed and configured, you can add the provider section to your config file.
 If you're connecting to the `local` LXD installation, the [config snippet for the LXD provider](https://github.com/cloudbase/garm-provider-lxd/blob/4ee4e6fc579da4a292f40e0f7deca1e396e223d0/testdata/garm-provider-lxd.toml) will work out of the box.
 We'll be connecting using the unix socket so no further configuration will be needed.

-Go ahead and create a new config somwhere where GARM can access it and paste that entire snippet.
+Go ahead and create a new config in a location where GARM can access it and paste that entire snippet.
 For the purposes of this doc, we'll assume you created a new file called `/etc/garm/garm-provider-lxd.toml`.
 That config file will be used by the provider itself.
 Remember, the providers are external executables that are called by GARM.
-They may have their own configs.
+They have their own configs which are relevant only to those executables, not GARM itself.

 We now need to define the provider in the GARM config file and tell GARM how it can find both the provider binary and the provider specific config file.
 To do that, open the GARM config file `/etc/garm/config.toml` in your favorite editor and paste the following config snippet at the end: